vmware-tanzu/tanzu-cli/docs/full/policy.md

     - We are still working on the design and the possible changes required when consuming v1.0 of Tanzu Plugin Runtime but high-level changes are mentioned in the Impact on Plugin Developers section below.
   - When will my plugin be incompatible with the CLI?
     - The user may be using a CLI version that is old and some new functionality implemented in a plugin with newer Plugin Runtime is not compatible with the old CLI.
 However, the old CLI will still be able to invoke the plugin with all the compatible features.
 Also, upgrading CLI to a newer version should resolve this new feature incompatibility issue.
-    - Example: If a plugin is developed with v1.3.1 Tanzu Plugin Runtime which introduced a new feature X which works in combination with a newer version of Tanzu CLI then if the user is using old v1.2.0 Tanzu CLI (which doesn’t support this new feature X  introduced in Plugin Runtime v1.3.1) while invoking a plugin, that new functionality might not work when using old CLI.
+    - Example: If a plugin is developed with Tanzu Plugin Runtime v1.3.1 which introduced a new feature X which works in combination with a newer version of Tanzu CLI then if the user is using old Tanzu CLI v1.2.0 (which doesn’t support this new feature X introduced in Plugin Runtime v1.3.1) while invoking a plugin, that new functionality might not work when using old CLI.
 However, other functionalities of that plugin will continue to work as expected with the old CLI.
 This will make the new feature in the plugin incompatible with the installed CLI.
 However, the user can upgrade the CLI to the latest v1.3.0 version to make the new feature compatible again.

 ## Tanzu CLI Support policy

 Tanzu Core CLI and Tanzu Plugin Runtime are bound to provide security fixes and bug fixes as soon as possible.

 Starting with v1.0 releases of Tanzu Core CLI and Tanzu Plugin Runtime, only the latest available minor release will be supported.
+This means that

-- Means any bug fixes and security fixes will be done as a patch release of the latest minor release.
+- Any bug fixes and security fixes will be done as a patch release of the latest minor release.
 - Once the new minor version gets released, the previous minor version goes out of support.

 Important: Based on the backward compatibility guarantees and deprecation policy listed above, supporting only the latest minor version makes sense because of the below reasons: